agui888/shim-doc/docs/util.md

 _.extend(dst, ...)

-extend the properties of ... to the destination object, and return the destination object, ... object properties will overwrite dst object properties
+Extend the properties of ... to the destination object, and return the destination object, ... object properties will overwrite dst object properties

 ```lua
 _.extend({a = 1}, {b = 2})